 G. Anglers may not float through any stretch of water more than once except that a guide may maneuver a boat upstream to fish a particular run again (for example, by back-rowing).

 H. Use of motors on boats during event hours is prohibited.

-I. Anglers may not fish upstream from their assigned put-in (with the exception of South Fork Upper section and the Dam section of the Snake River- (there, GTNP regulations must be followed).
+I. Anglers may not fish upstream from their assigned put-in with the exception of South Fork Upper section and the Dam section of the Snake River- (there, GTNP regulations must be followed).
 Anglers may not fish downstream of a line perpendicular to the section take-out.

 J. The Upper South Fork section will take out at the Spring Creek Bridge.
 The Middle South Fork section will put in at the Spring Creek Bridge and take out at Eagle.
 The Lower South Fork will put in at Eagle and take out at Byington.